dan71853/EmbeddedExperiments/Ideas.md

 - Is this different to internal memory on an microcontroller?
 - How to check data integrity

+### NOR Flash
+See [NOR and NAND Flash](Research/Memory_and_Storage/NOR_NAND_Flash/README.md) for more info.

+- What is NOR Flash?
+- What is NAND Flash?
+- HOW are NOR and NAND different?
+- How are they different to EEPROM?
+- When to use each type?

+### Other Non Volatile Storage
+See [Other Non Volatile Storage](Research/Memory_and_Storage/Other_Non_Volatile_Storage/README.md) for more info.

 ## Power
 <!-- ### Voltage regulation -->
 ### Batteries